 We make storing your belongings easy and hassle-free.
 Offering convenient, affordable, and well-maintained facilities, we are a locally owned and operated Boise storage company.
 We are committed to sustaining excellent customer service and clean facilities.
 Our business revolves around customer satisfaction and we take great pride in offering clean, secure, and groomed facilities for storing your personal belongings.
 We are the top-rated storing solution in the state of Idaho, and invite you to check us out.
 You won’t be disappointed.

 One by One Foundation

 One By One Foundation

 Idaho Storage Connection is proud to support the One By One Foundation.

-The One By One Foundation’s mission is to bring healing to Minds, Hearts and Spirits of others through sharing our passions.
-Our passions include healing Minds of impoverished and orphaned children in Ghana by providing support, education and vocational training; healing Hearts of at-risk and traumatized children through Interactive Animal Activities in Idaho; and healing Spirits through Kriya Yoga Meditation.
+The One By One Foundation’s mission is to bring healing to the Minds, Hearts, and Spirits of others through sharing our passions.
+Our passions include healing the Minds of impoverished and orphaned children in Ghana by providing support, education, and vocational training; healing Hearts of at-risk and traumatized children through Interactive Animal Activities in Idaho; and healing Spirits through Kriya Yoga Meditation.

 About the One By One Foundation: While the One By One Foundation, formerly the Hopkins Foundation, focuses on three very different and unique areas… the common passion across all our areas of support is… Healing.

 The One By One Foundation was created by Josephine (Jo) and Randy Hopkins and has been Healing others since 2007.
 Through their travels, business experiences, volunteer work, and personal practices, Jo and Randy have discovered life passions they feel they need to share with others due to the healing benefits they have personally seen or experienced as a result of their participation.